Are you tired of tracking mud into your home or gouging ruts in your yard because it’s soft and wet?

 In grassy areas, use a rototiller to grind up the surface.
 Once the ground has been leveled enough to prevent water from pooling, replant seedlings or lay sod.

 When your entire lawn is wet, the cause could be the soil itself.
 Organic matter-rich soils hold moisture long after the rain has stopped.

 Tilling up the yard and mixing sand into the top six or eight inches of existing soil is the easiest way of retaining soil moisture.
-Of course, you’ll have to reseed your lawn afterward.
+But, of course, you’ll have to reseed your lawn afterward.

 Drain and grate clogs

 Leaves and other debris can clog grates and drains designed to handle excess water.
-Even storm drains might overflow and flood your property.
+As a result, even storm drains might overflow and flood your property.

-If you have a drain nearby, make sure it is clear of clogs regularly, especially before and after a strong downpour, so that water does not pool in your yard.
+If you have a drain nearby, make sure it is clear of clogs regularly, especially before and after an intense downpour, so that water does not pool in your yard.